TheOdinProject/curriculum/nodeJS/apis/RESTful_APIs.md

 These tell the client that a request was successfully received and processed.

-- `200 OK`: It is the default to indicate a successful request.
+200 OK`: This is the default to indicate a successful request.
 The result and response depend on the HTTP method, like sending the resource in the body for a `GET` request or describing the created entity for a `POST` request.
 - `202 Accepted`: Indicates that a request was accepted but is being processed.
 No further context is attached to the response, like whether it will be acted on eventually or not.

 #### Status codes 300 - 399: Redirection messages